-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the University.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibilities for the University.

 The student's educational records will also be disclosed to individuals or organizations if the student has a signed authorization listing those specific individuals or organizations.